lmondada/dphil-thesis/content/04_matching/03_treereduc.md

 {{< proposition title="Path splitting" id="prop-treereduction" >}}

 A tree-like graph can be obtained from any connected graph $G$ by applying operation splittings.
-The resulting graph is the path-split graph (PSG) of $G$.
+The resulting graph is a path-split graph (PSG) of $G$.

 <!-- prettier-ignore -->
 {{< /proposition >}}